-I love to talk about self-care, especially for those dealing with chronic diseases like lymphedema or lipedema.
-Through the various social media outlets, I have discovered some truly incredible people who have found ways to incorporate the best self-care, love, and acceptance for themselves and their diseases.
+I love discussing self-care, especially for chronic diseases like lymphedema or lipedema.
+Through the various social media outlets, I have discovered some incredible people who have found ways to incorporate the best self-care, love, and acceptance for themselves and their diseases.
 Some of them are so inspirational that I have to share them.
 I hope that they will inspire you to practice more self-care in your life.
-Today I’d like to introduce you to Kathryn and how she found healing and acceptance through her creativity.
+Today, I’d like to introduce you to Kathryn and how she found healing and acceptance through her creativity.
 Here’s her story; enjoy!Continue reading →

 Are you looking for more information, resources, and connections?
 Under the Lymphedema Blog tab, you will find informative articles to help you better navigate the world of lymphedema.
 Under the Lymphedema Resource button, you will find connections to fabulous products and people serving the lymphedema community.
 New to our Resource Page is Lipedema Simplified.
 This resource gives you community, fellowship, and further education about lipedema.
 Continue reading →

 Do your legs seem disproportionately large compared to the rest of your body?
-If you bent over at the waist would your bottom half be significantly larger than the top half of your body?
+If you bent over at the waist, would your bottom half be significantly more significant than the top half of your body?
 Do you have what some people would call a pear-shaped figure?
 Are your legs thick and column-like without much definition at the knees?
-Do your feet appear normal size, like the weight stops at your ankles?
+Do your feet appear average size like the weight stops at your ankles?
 If you answered yes to any of these questions, you may have a disease called lipedema.
 Even though lipedema affects 11% of the adult female population in the US, it is often misdiagnosed and misunderstood.
 Continue reading →

 You’ve probably seen someone with lipedema.
-You may even know someone who has it, but have been unaware of their disease.
-Lipedema is a chronic condition that causes the accumulation of fat most often in the lower part of the body.
-However it can also occur in the upper arms.
+You may even know someone who has it but has been unaware of the disease.
+Lipedema is a chronic condition that causes fat accumulation, most often in the lower part of the body.
+However, it can also occur in the upper arms.
 It is a condition that almost exclusively occurs in women.
-Lidpedmea is often confused with obesity and frequently misdiagnosed.
-Women with lipedema may also suffer from easy bruising, sensitivity to touch and pain.
-Commonly, there will be a disproportionate distribution of fat with a smaller upper body and a larger lower body.
-Mayo Clinic first reported this disease in 1940, but the condition still remains largely misunderstood and under-diagnosed.
+Lidpedmea is often confused with obesity and is frequently misdiagnosed.
+Women with lipedema may also suffer from easy bruising, sensitivity to touch, and pain.
+Commonly, there will be a disproportionate distribution of fat with a more petite upper body and a larger lower body.
+Mayo Clinic first reported this disease in 1940, but the condition remains largely misunderstood and underdiagnosed.

-The exact cause of this condition is unknown and it may be that it has many causes.
-Heredity seems to be a major factor in this disease.
-Family history of lipedema is often noted and potential genes associated with the condition have been recently identified.
-Female hormonal changes during puberty, pregnancy and perimenopause also seem to play a role in this condition.
-Other hormones, such as insulin and thyroid hormones may also be involved.
+The exact cause of this condition is unknown, and it may be that it has many reasons.
+Heredity seems to be a significant factor in this disease.
+A family history of lipedema is often noted, and potential genes associated with the condition have been recently identified.
+Female hormonal changes during puberty, pregnancy, and perimenopause also seem to play a role in this condition.
+Other hormones, such as insulin and thyroid hormones, may also be involved.
 Continue reading →